simov/grant/example/koa/README.md

 ## Configure

-Edit the `config.json` file with your own OAuth application credentials.
+Edit the `config.json` file with your own OAuth application credentials

 ## Run the App